kpehl/readme-generator/README.md

         * type `npm install inquirer`

 ## Usage
-* From the command line in the directory with this project, type `index app` to run the program
+* From the command line in the directory with this project, type `node index` to run the program
 * Answer the prompts with your information, or any mock data that you choose
 * The application will create a README.md file with your inputs and notify you that the file was successfully created
 * The README.md file can then be committed and pushed to the appropriate repository, or the markdown text can be copied into the README file on the GitHub website.